 Right now, the BMO World Elite MasterCard comes with a sign-up bonus of 35,000 points when you charge $3,000 to your card in the first three months of card membership.
 Those points have a value of $250 which is quite generous.

 Another appealing aspect of the card is that the annual fee is waived for the first year.
 Normally, you would pay $150 for that fee so in essence, your sign-up bonus in the first year is worth up to $400.

 One thing to note, it takes 140 points to claim $1 in travel.
-This isn’t a big deal since the earn rate is still decent, but it may not be optimal for those who spend a lot on travel, dining and entertainment.
+This isn’t a big deal since the earn rate is still decent, but it may not be optimal for those who don’t spend a lot on travel, dining or entertainment.

 - Annual fee: $150 (first year free)